zero-one-group/geni/docs/cookbook/part_1_reading_and_writing_datasets.md

     :spark.driver.port "64818"}
 ```

-We see that `:spark.master` is set to `local[*]`, which means that the session will run on a single node with all available cores.
+We see that the value of `:spark.master` is `local[*]`.
+This means that the session will run on a single node with all available cores.

 ## 1.2 Reading Data from a CSV File